Wills & Burke: Production

 Philip Dalkin first wrote the story as a stage play, which Bob Weis read in 1978.
 He enjoyed it and at one stage thought of making it as a television miniseries before deciding on turning it into a feature film.
 It was shot over six weeks in and around Melbourne on a budget of $1.7 million.

 Release

-The film was not a success at the box office.
+After the release dates for Burke & Wills were set, Greater Union Film Distributors decided to release the film before it, opening it two weeks before in Melbourne and one week before in Sydney.